 The use of a c-section procedure is typically driven by two forces: 1) medical necessity; and 2) women’s misconceptions about the procedure.
-Medically, under certain conditions, such as a breech presentation, it is safer to use a c-section rather than vaginal delivery (Hannah et al. 2000).
+Medically, under certain conditions, such as a breech presentation, it is safer to use a c-section than vaginal delivery (Hannah et al. 2000).
 However, a significant proportion of cesarean sections are performed when no such medical condition exists, sometimes driven by women’s misconceptions about the procedure.
-The expectant mother is the one who makes the final decision.
-In the absence of obstetrical factors, maternal choice can also boost the use of cesarean section (Christilaw 2006).
-There are also nonmedical reasons driving women away from the best choice for their health, such as a misunderstanding of pain management.
-Beyond the medical conditions and preferences, physician factors have also been implicated in c-section use.
+The expectant mother is the one who makes the final decision, so in the absence of obstetrical factors, maternal choice can boost the use of cesarean section (Christilaw 2006).
+The reasons women make this choice may be nonmedical ones, such as a misunderstanding of pain management.
+Beyond the medical conditions and patient preferences, physician factors have also been implicated in c-section use.
 For example, a study found that physician convenience incentives are stronger indicators of c-section use than physician training, suggesting that in some cases the procedure is unnecessary (Burns et al. 1995).

 Accordingly, to reduce the c-section rate among participants, our mobile messages are designed to 1) promote maternal (and fetal) health; and 2) educate participants about cesarean sections and when they might be necessary.
 As noted, we used self-directed mHealth, provider-directed mHealth, and the two in combination.
-The self-directed mHealth aims to change the expecting mother’s behaviors so that she can gain the benefits from both improved health and medical knowledge.
-The provider-directed mHealth provides information about diagnostic symptoms, routine checks, and low-cost local medical resources, seeking to promote both preventive care and timely treatments.
-While both the mHealth solutions should be beneficial to the users, they take effects through different routes.
+The self-directed mHealth intervention aims to change the expecting mother’s behaviors so that she can benefit from both improved health and medical knowledge.
+The provider-directed mHealth intervention provides information about diagnostic symptoms, routine checks, and low-cost local medical resources, seeking to promote both preventive care and timely treatment.
+While both the mHealth solutions should be beneficial to the users, they take effect through different routes.
 Self-directed mHealth relies on the daily behaviors of the users, while provider-directed mHealth, on the other hand, focuses on the medical side and targets more serious problems.
-Therefore, a combination of the two types should be able to leverage both the proactiveness of the user herself (self-directed) and the strong medical supports (provider-directed).
+Therefore, a combination of the two types should be able to leverage both the proactiveness of the user herself (self-directed) and the strong medical support (provider-directed).

-Regarding the social support, as discussed above, a husband’s support will help the women respond to these messages, as a husband’s proactive actions can substantially improve the expectant mother’s overall health by removing stressors, providing assistance, aiding her in exercise and healthy eating, etc. Another channel by which a husband can support a natural delivery is by the atmosphere created in the family: husbands who consider health more important and have more knowledge about health can substantially facilitate the outcome of health education of the mothers.
+Regarding social support, as discussed above, a husband’s support will help the women respond to these messages, as a husband’s proactive actions can substantially improve the expectant mother’s overall health by removing stressors, providing assistance, aiding her in exercise and healthy eating, etc. Another channel by which a husband can support a natural delivery is by the atmosphere created in the family: husbands who consider health more important and have more knowledge about health can substantially improve their partners’ health education outcomes.
 Improved knowledge of c- sections in particular and childbirth in general can then significantly prevent many misconceptions and protect the expecting mother from misleading information.
-As a result, husbands who are more health conscious should improve mHealth effectiveness in reducing c-section rates.
+As a result, husbands who are more health-conscious should improve mHealth effectiveness in reducing c-section rates.

 Furthermore, the power dynamics of the couple may also influence the conditioning effect of the husband’s behavior.
-Studies have found that people with different relative power in their conjugal relations strongly differ in the direction and extent of their influence on their partners regarding health and health decision making (Chapagain 2006; Gubhaju 2009).
+Studies have found that people with different relative power in their conjugal relationships differ strongly in the direction and extent of their influence on their partners regarding health and health decision making (Chapagain 2006; Gubhaju 2009).
 If the wife has more power in the relationship, she should be more able to utilize the support.
 On the other hand, if the wife carries no weight in the relationship, the support may not be fully utilized.
 Thus, to provide more granular insights into the moderating effect, we also examine the relationship between the husband and wife regarding their relative positions of power.